-Matches for the 2026 World Cup are spread across three nations among them 11 US cities will host the matches.
+Matches for the 2026 FIFA World Cup are spread across three nations among them 11 US cities will host the matches.
 The 16 host cities will be Atlanta, Houston, Miami, Philadelphia, Seattle, Kansas City, and Missouri, which were among the cities that missed out on hosting the 1994 tournament.

 The officials will decide later which of the 16 cities gets to host group play, and elimination round matches.
 Additionally, Baltimore, Cincinnati, Denver, Nashville, Tennessee, Orlando, and Florida, missed out.